nielsvermaut/Chronos/README.md

 The complete package is keyboard driven.
 Everything is pretty intuitive, the only real arbitrary feature is the export feature, which will pull up a pop-up with the timestamps in a JSON format that fits our CMS solution over at gamehour.be, but if you want to custom fit it, just edit stopwatch.extension.js:46

+##Demo
+A demo can be found on http://tools.gamehour.be/chronos

 ##Support and question
 Questions can be mailed to im@nielsvermaut.eu or @nielsvermaut at Twitter.